 Duplicate the table using the table menu.

-Rename this table Sales This Year
+Rename this duplicated table Sales_This_Year

-On the second table, hide all the columns leaving only Store Name
+table, hide all the columns leaving only Store Name

 , Store Region